balajimara/rust-bitcoin/CONTRIBUTING.md

 2. Create topic branch
 3. Commit patches

-Please keep commits atomic and diffs easy to read.
+Please keep commits should atomic and diffs easy to read.
 For this reason do not mix any formatting fixes or code moves with actual code changes.
 Further, each commit, individually, should compile and pass tests, in order to ensure git bisect and other automated tools function properly.